anas-araid/myCasermaVVF/README.md

 * Configure squads and shifts
 * Courses
 * Communications
-* Fire calendars
+* Fire tools

 ### Telegram Bot
 * Using Telegram mobile number auth (if fireman mobile number has been setup in firestation configuration)
+* Setting your availability state
-* View your squad components and shifts
+* View your and the next weekend squad components and shifts
 * Notification shifts
-* Show current courses
+* Show and download your courses
-* View your data
+* View your personal data
+* Webcams

 ## Getting Started